appfolio/ae_userstyles/README.md

 (Tip: You can also uncheck and re-check `ae_jira_kanban` repeatedly, to observe the changes that the updated styles are making to your Jira Kanban board!)

 Alternatively (if you aren't using it for anything else): Just disable or uninstall the Stylus extension from your browser.

+### Special Thanks

+- Julie DeMello, for contributing some of the original CSS!
+- AppFolio leadership, for continuing to sponsor Hack Days, without which this project would not exist!